poseidon/terraform-provider-matchbox/README.md

 # Matchbox Terraform Provider

 The Matchbox provider is used to interact with the [matchbox](https://github.com/coreos/matchbox) API.
-Matchbox matches bare-metal machines by labels (e.g. MAC address) to Profiles with iPXE configs and Container Linux configs to provision clusters.
+Matchbox matches bare-metal machines by labels (e.g. MAC address) to Profiles with iPXE configs, Container Linux configs, or generic free-form configs in order to provision clusters.

-## Status

-This project is alpha.
-Breaking changes may be made.
-Matchbox v0.6.0 is required.

 ## Usage

+A Matchbox v0.6+ [installation](https://coreos.com/matchbox/docs/latest/deployment.html) is required.
+Matchbox v0.7+ is required to use the `generic_config` field.

-Install [Terraform](https://www.terraform.io/downloads.html) v0.9.2.
-Add the `terraform-provider-matchbox` plugin binary somewhere on your filesystem.
+Install [Terraform](https://www.terraform.io/downloads.html) v0.9+ Add the `terraform-provider-matchbox` plugin binary somewhere on your filesystem.

 ```sh
 # dev